Diving helmet: Safety

 Use of a sealed helmet for diving is generally safer than a full-face or half mask, as the airway is relatively well protected, and the diver can survive a loss of consciousness until rescued in most circumstances, provided the breathing gas supply is not interrupted.
 There are hazards associated with helmet use, but the risks are relatively low.
 A helmet is also substantial protection against the environment.
 It protects against impact to the head and neck, external noise, and heat loss from the head.
-If sealed to a dry suit, and fitted with a suitable exhaust systen, it is also effective against contaminated ambient water.
+If sealed to a dry suit, and fitted with a suitable exhaust system, it is also effective against contaminated ambient water.
 Shallow-water helmets which are open at the bottom do not protect the airway if the diver does not remain upright.

 One of the more obvious hazards is the potential for flooding, but as long as an adequate breathing gas supply is available, the helmet can be purged of water that gets into it.
 A helmet sealed by a neck dam can be purged without affecting the diving suit, and water will drain from the exhaust ports if there is no major structural damage to the shell, view-ports or neck dam.
 The shell and view-ports are tough and not easily penetrated.
 The neck dam is more vulnerable, but even a major tear can be managed by keeping the head upright to prevent flooding up against the gas inside.
 There have been cases of a helmet separating from the yoke, due to locking cam or locking pin failure, but safety clips on the cam levers and locking pin redesign make the risk extremely low on more recent designs.